cfrg/draft-irtf-cfrg-aead-limits/draft-wood-cfrg-aead-limits.md

 ## AEAD_AES_128_CCM

 The CL and IL values for AEAD_AES_128_CCM are derived from {{?CCM-ANALYSIS=DOI.10.1007/3-540-36492-7_7}}
 and specified in the QUIC-TLS mapping specification {{?I-D.ietf-quic-tls}}.
+This analysis uses the total number of underlying block cipher operations to derive its bound.
+For CCM, this number is the sum of: the length of the associated data in blocks, the length of the ciphertext in blocks, the length of the plaintext in blocks, plus 1.

+In the following limits, this is simplified to a value of twice the length of the packet in blocks, i.e., 2l represents the effective length, in number of block cipher operations, of a message with l blocks.
+This simplification is based on the observation that common applications of this AEAD carry only a small amount of associated data compared to ciphertext.
+For example, QUIC has 1 to 3 blocks of AAD.

 For this AEAD, n = 128 and t = 128.

 ### Confidentiality Limit